Limerick City (UK Parliament constituency)

-Limerick City was a United Kingdom Parliament constituency, in Ireland.
+Limerick City was a United Kingdom Parliament constituency in Ireland.
 It returned one MP 1801–1832, two MPs 1832–1885 and one thereafter.
 It was an original constituency represented in Parliament when the Union of Great Britain and Ireland took effect on 1 January 1801.
 It ceased to be represented in the United Kingdom Parliament in 1922.

 Boundaries

 This was a borough constituency, comprising the parliamentary borough of Limerick in County Limerick.
-It was south of Clare East but was otherwise surrounded by Limerick East.
+After 1885, It was south of Clare East but was otherwise surrounded by Limerick East.